Gyroscopic-why/Jabr-Legacy/README.md

 ## **Gen 5**
-_*Work in progress,_ est. finish date - end of april 2025
+_*Work in progress,_ est. finish date - end of june 2025